woodard/libabigail/doc/manuals/abicompat.rst

     out.
 This is useful for shared library binaries for which the debug info is in a separate set of files.

+  * ``--no-show-locs``

+   Do not show information about where in the *second shared library* the respective type was changed.

   * ``--weak-mode``

     This triggers the weak mode of ``abicompat``.
 In this mode, only